Master of Science

 - Thirty credits applicable to the graduate degree constitute the minimal requirement for all students.
 At least 15 credits being applied to the M.S. degree must be in graduate-only courses (700 numbers).
 The other 15 credits may be from courses that are dual level (combined undergraduate and graduate students and designated by 500 and 600 numbers).
 Students must maintain a 3.0 GPA or above.

 - All students must write and successfully defend a thesis based on original research.
 The research is performed under the supervision of the thesis advisor.
+One of the most important functions of the Thesis Committee is to provide guidance and feedback for the student during the course of the student’s thesis research.

 Required Courses and Electives